June15, 2016: The average credit card interest rate ticked up this week, according to the CreditCards.com Weekly Credit Card Rate Report.

 The retooled cash back card also offers more cash back than its predecessor.
 The new Cash Wise card now offers unlimited 1.5 percent cash back on every purchase.

-Issuers brace for
+Issuers brace for more missed payments

 Credit card holders have been paying off their credit cards swiftly in recent years, causing credit card delinquencies – late payments by 30 days or more – to fall to record lows.
 But as more cardholders with lower credit scores are approved for new cards, the historically low delinquency rates that issuers have enjoyed over the past several years may finally be coming to an end.